hypriot/cluster-lab/README.md

     `sudo systemctl start cluster-start`

+  - In case the node, which started second also cosiders itself to be the master, your network switch might not support VLAN, i.e. it filters out VLAN tags of network packages.
+To test if your switch supports VLAN, follow these steps:
+    - Take two Linux machines of any kind, regardless of its settings.
+You can also use the Cluster Lab SD card image as operating system.
+If you run your Desktop machine on Linux, you can consider this one as first machine.
+    - Connect these machines to your switch.
+    - Log in to the first machine.
+Run
+    ```
+    sudo ip link add link eth0 name eth0.555 type vlan id 555
+    sudo ip link set dev eth0.555 up
+    sudo ip addr add 10.10.10.1/24 dev eth0.555
+    ```
+    - Log in to the second machine.
+Run
+    ```
+    sudo ip link add link eth0 name eth0.555 type vlan id 555
+    sudo ip link set dev eth0.555 up
+    sudo ip addr add 10.10.10.2/24 dev eth0.555
+    ping 10.10.10.1
+    ```
+    The `ping` should spit out some feedback from `10.10.10.1`.
+Otherwise, your switch probably does not support VLAN.
+Since usually this feature is provided even by cheap switches, try to find just any other switch you may have around.

+    - Reset the machines to the state before you started this test.
+Execute on both of them

+    `ip link delete eth0.555`

   - A reboot often helps :-)
   - Ping us on Twitter or request help in our [community chat](https://gitter.im/hypriot/talk).